@Home Network: History

-On June 11, 2001, Excite@Home announced what it had raised $100 million in fresh financing from Promethean Capital Management and Angelo Gordon & Co.
+On June 11, 2001, Excite@Home announced that it had raised $100 million in fresh financing from Promethean Capital Management and Angelo Gordon & Co.
 Part of the deal not widely disclosed was that the loan was repayable immediately if Excite@Home stock was delisted by Nasdaq.
 The loan, structured as a note convertible into shares of Excite, had an interest rate of zero.
 The key aspect of the deal was that Promethean gained first dibs on Excite's assets.

 By August 20, 2001, @Home fired their auditor firm Ernst & Young, replacing them with PricewaterhouseCoopers.
 In addition, they received a demand for the immediate repayment of $50 million in debt by bondholders Promethean Capital Management and Angelo Gordon & Co.
 At the same time, both Cox Cable and Comcast announced that they would separate from the broadband Internet service by Q1 of 2002.

 On September 13, 2001, Excite@Home sold Blue Mountain Arts for $35 million to American Greetings, less than 5% of what they had paid less than two years earlier.

 On October 1, 2001, the company filed for Chapter 11 bankruptcy protection with the U.S. Bankruptcy Court for the Northern District of California.
 The company's remaining 1,350 employees would be laid off over the following months into the first quarter of 2002.
-As part of the agreement @Home's national high-speed fiber network access would be sold back to AT&T for $307 million in cash.
+As part of the agreement, @Home's national high-speed fiber network access would be sold back to AT&T for $307 million in cash.
 At Home Liquidating Trust became the successor company to Excite@Home charged with the sale of all assets of the former company.

 After the company's demise, the four Excite@Home headquarters buildings at 450 Broadway Street in Redwood City, California, were purchased by Stanford University Medical Center, greatly remodeled, and reopened as the new home of the Stanford Medicine Outpatient Clinics in 2009.
 The shells were largely preserved, but the interiors are completely new, providing facilities that had been unavailable in the Palo Alto location.
 The buildings, plainly labeled Stanford Medicine, are easily visible from the freeway, U.S. 101, where the buildings labeled Excite@Home had previously been.